beeradmoore/EdgeTweaker/docs/microsoft-edge-policies.md

 If you set this policy to 'DeveloperToolsAllowed', users can access the developer tools and the JavaScript console in all contexts, including extensions installed by enterprise policy.

 If you set this policy to 'DeveloperToolsDisallowed', users can't access the developer tools or inspect website elements.
 Keyboard shortcuts and menu or context menu entries that open the developer tools or the JavaScript Console are disabled.

+As of Microsoft Edge version 99, this setting also controls entry points for the 'View page source' feature.
+If you set this policy to 'DeveloperToolsDisallowed', users cannot access source viewing via keyboard shortcut or the context menu.
+To fully block source viewing, you must also add 'view-source:*' to the [URLBlocklist](#urlblocklist) policy.

+As of Microsoft Edge version 119, this setting also controls whether developer mode for Isolated Web Apps can be activated and used.

+As of Microsoft Edge version 128, this setting will not control developer mode on extensions page if [ExtensionDeveloperModeSettings](#extensiondevelopermodesettings) policy is set.

 Policy options mapping: